huangk24/IT-115-Wiki-Team-4/README.md

 Assignment Deliverables:

 A Group GitHub repository for the assignment
-A multi-page wiki (one page per group member)
+-A multi-page wiki (one page per group member)
-Must include a Table Of Contents with links to each team member's page must have a home page that states topic of the wiki, as well as a brief summary of the contents and a link to the TOC.
+-Must include a Table Of Contents with links to each team member's page -must have a home page that states topic of the wiki, as well as a brief summary of the contents and a link to the TOC.
-Final Deliverable is the URL of the home page.
+-Final Deliverable is the URL of the home page.

 ALL GROUP MEMBERS MUST TURN IN THE LINK SEPARATELY!
 Roles:

 Your group may or may not want to consider assigning/volunteering for one or more of the following roles for this wiki project: